This article contains:

 Why Is Product Strategy Important?

-Direction and communication are clearer with a well-drafted product strategy put in front of them.
+Direction and communication are more precise with a well-drafted product strategy put in front of them.

 Your sales and marketing teams will be able to communicate the benefits of your product and its unique selling proposition.
-However, it becomes difficult when the strategy is not defined because it generates frustration and the loss of sales.
+However, it becomes problematic when the strategy is not defined because it generates frustration and the loss of sales.

 Moreover, the customer support team will be able to understand the product better.

 Enhancing Strategic Decision Making

-The product strategy lays the foundation for the product roadmap because it can be translated into a detailed action plan.
+The product strategy lays the foundation for the product roadmap.
+You can convert it into a detailed action plan.

 What happens without a product strategy is the failure to guide decisions.
-It is possible that the team prioritizes the wrong items more than the right ones because there is an absence of strategy.
-This results in the misuse of limited time and resources at their disposal.
+The team may prioritize the wrong items more than the right ones because strategy is absent.

 Prioritizing the Roadmap